Information Regarding DAT Reading Comprehension

 Developing strategies to answer the questions are not sufficient if you do not understand the nature of the particular section of the examination.
 The following section of this article will provide details about the Reading Comprehension section.

-What is DAT Reading Comprehension?
+What is Reading Comprehension for DAT?

 This paper has no sub-sections and hence, it alone results in one of the most important scaled scores reported in the score card.
 Other than that, the Reading Comprehension score along with the scores you receive in Quantitative Reasoning, Biology, Chemistry (General and Organic) together forms your Academic Average score.
 This is another one of the 8 scaled scores reported in the score card.
 Thus, overall the section provides for two scaled scores.
 Some other features of the section are as follows: